chmerdon/GradientRobustMultiPhysics.jl/README.md

 Next Goals:
-- implement P2B-Stokes FEM (with and without RT1/BDM reconstruction)
 - implement solver for compressible Stokes problem
+- implement RT1/BDM2 reconstruction for P2B-Stokes FEM
+- add Pardiso solver (via Pardiso.jl)
 - further improve steering by Grid.ElemTypes (Point, Line, Triangle, Tetrahedron,...) to objects nodes4cells of Mesh to choose correct transformation by multiple dispatch
 - sparse-matrices to save nodes4cells etc. to allow (in a far future) for different elements in Mesh and easier adjacency information (to build them up in 3D)
 - different boundary conditions (dependent on regions in the cell)
-- add Pardiso solver (via Pardiso.jl)